hibs28/js-tictactoe/README.md

 2. Winning conditions - I didn't know how to compare the two arrays (Player & Winning condition).

 ### Learning points
-1. I used `getElementBygetElementByTag` for the first challenge and from this I referenced each element through a for loop as ths `...ElementByTag` is an array.
+1. I used `getElementBygetElementByTag` for the first challenge.
+From this, I referenced each element through a `for` loop as this `getElementBygetElementByTag` is an array.